MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/get-started-with-ews-managed-api-client-applications.md

     service.AutodiscoverUrl("user1@contoso.com", RedirectionUrlValidationCallback);
    ```

 At this point, your client is set up to make calls to EWS to access mailbox data.
 If you run your code now, you can verify that the **AutodiscoverUrl** method call worked by examining the contents of the [ExchangeService.Url](http://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.exchangeservice.url%28v=exchg.80%29.aspx) property.
 If this property contains a URL, your call was a success!
 This means that your application successfully authenticated with the service and discovered the EWS endpoint for your mailbox.
 Now you are ready to make your first calls to EWS.
-Read [How to: Set the EWS service URL by using the EWS Managed API](how-to-set-the-ews-service-url-by-using-the-ews-managed-api.md) for more information about setting the EWS URL.
+Read [Set the EWS service URL by using the EWS Managed API](how-to-set-the-ews-service-url-by-using-the-ews-managed-api.md) for more information about setting the EWS URL.

 ### Step 6: Create your first Hello World email message